oceanobservatories/ooi-data-explorations/python/README.md

 The python code uses the [netrc](https://docs.python.org/3.6/library/netrc.html) utility to obtain your access credentials.
 Users need to create a `.netrc` file in their home directory to store these access credentials.
-Using either a text editor or the bash terminal, create the `.netrc` file (replacing the `<API Username>` and `<API Token>` in the example below with your credentials from the [OOI Data Portal](https://ooinet.oceanobservatories.org)):
+Using either a text editor or the bash terminal, create the `.netrc` file (replacing the `<API Username>` and `<API Token>` in the example below with the corresponding values from your login credentials for the [OOI Data Portal](https://ooinet.oceanobservatories.org)):

 ```shell script
 cd ~